Hof rallies No. 20 Miami to 79-73 win No. 2 Louisville

 Asia Durr led Louisville (23-2, 10-2) with 16 points on 5-for-17 shooting.
 Dana Evans had 14, and Kylee Shook and Bionca Dunham each scored 12.

+The Cardinals had won nine in a row.
+They had been playing better defense of late before allowing Miami to shoot 55.1 percent (27 for 49) from the field.

+“Defensively, we had a lot of breakdowns,” Durr said.
+“Playing a team like this, who is really playing well right now, you don’t want to have those breakdowns.
+It was a tough one for us, but we’ll bounce back.”

 Louisville jumped out to a big lead, holding Miami to just 4-of-12 shooting in the first quarter and forcing six turnovers in the period.
-But the Hurricanes rallied thanks to big finish by Hof.
+The Hurricanes recovered thanks to big finish by Hof, who leads the ACC in shooting at 60.8 percent.

-The Dutch native scored 18 in the second half, going 7 for 10 from the field.
-She converted a tiebreaking layup with 1:27 left to give the Hurricanes their first lead since early in the game.
+Miami shot 66.7 percent in the second half.
+Hof made a tiebreaking layup with 1:27 left to give the Hurricanes their first lead since early in the game.

+“She’s just a grown woman on the basketball court, just taking care of business, and her team really rallied behind her,” Meier said.

 BIG PICTURE